The Alliance has compiled this set of resources on fire recovery from throughout the nonprofit and museum sector.

 The Canadian Conservation Institute provides information on sprinkler system performance and reliability.
 It also offers criteria to consider when installing an automatic sprinkler system in a museum, which can be helpful to share with architects and museum designers.

 The National Archives and Records Administration shares a resource on protecting staff, visitors and collections from fire.
-The article provides tips on safeguarding ignition and fuel sources and using fire detection and supression systems.
+The article provides tips on safeguarding ignition and fuel sources and using fire detection and suppression systems.

 The National Archives and Records Administration (NARA) has a fire safety self-inspection form that museums can use to identify things needing correction (PDF).